 What Is Spray Foam Insulation?

-Spray foam insulation, in contrast, is applied as a liquid that expands rapidly when sprayed onto open surfaces.
-It is best suited for new constructions, attics, basements, and crawl spaces where open access is available.
+Spray foam insulation is applied as a liquid that rapidly expands upon contact with open surfaces.
+It’s best for new construction, attics, basements, and crawl spaces where full access is available.

 Key Differences Between Injection Foam and Spray Foam Insulation